 - Grinding teeth loudly

-See your vet immediately if your rabbit has any of the above symptoms.
+See your vet immediately, as an emergency, if your rabbit has any of the above symptoms.

 - Difference in behaviour